Volvo FH: Third generation (2012–present)

-AEB

-Volvo Trucks have demonstrated the new AEB system for their FH series on YouTube.
-The truck did well and stopped only centimeters from the car ahead.
-The tractor-trailer was fully loaded to 40 tons GCW when Volvo demonstrated the system.
+In India Volvo FH was introduced as FH520 Puller 6x4 with a company fitted ballast box due to new Automotive Research Association of India regulations for ballast tractors used to tow hydraulic modular trailers.
+Later in 2021 FH520 was discontinued in India replaced by FM500 Puller 6x4 which is also sold with a company fitted ballast box.

+Autonomous Emergency Braking

-The AEB system combines radar and a camera that works together to identify and monitor vehicles in front.
+Volvo Trucks has demonstrated the new Autonomous Emergency Braking system that combines radar and a camera that works together to identify and monitor vehicles in front.
 The system is designed to deal with both stationary and moving vehicles and can prevent a collision with a moving target at relative speeds of up to 70 km/h.
 When the system detects a vehicle that the truck will hit at its current speed, the warning system activates a constant red light in the windscreen in order to bring the driver's attention back to the road.

 2020 facelift

 The truck received a facelift in 2020, with most notably a new headlight design, an updated interior, new safety features, and efficiency improvements.

-Pre-facelift model continues to be offered in selected markets where facelifted model was introduced, now marketed as Volvo FH Classic for models with 13-litre engines and Volvo FH16 Classic for models with 16-litre engines.
+The pre-facelift model continues to be offered in selected markets where the facelifted model was introduced, now marketed as Volvo FH Classic for models with 13-litre engines and Volvo FH16 Classic for models with 16-litre engines.
+Volvo also launched an electric truck in 2021.

+The FH received a minor update in 2024, featuring new LED roof lights, revised logo and badging, updated I-See, updated aerodynamics, updated infotainment, new Volvo Camera Monitoring System, the replacement of the D16K with the D17 with 3 outputs (600 PS and 3,000 Nm, 700 PS and 3,400 Nm, and 780 PS and 3,800 Nm), and improved efficiency.

+FH Aero (2024–present)

+Volvo Trucks introduced the FH Aero in 2024, which boasts an extended and sleeker cab design, equipped with digital mirrors and a powerful new 17.3 litre engine, producing up to 780hp and 3800nm of torque.
+This model will be gradually introduced to markets between 2024 and 2025, and offered in four variants: FH Aero, FH Aero Electric, FH Aero gas-powered, and FH16 Aero.